queryluke/masseffect-5e-data/data/rules/movement.md

 might have to climb, crawl, swim, or jump to get where they need to go.

 #### Climbing, Swimming, and Crawling
-While climbing or swimming, each meter of movement costs 1 extra meter (2 extra meters in difficult terrain), unless a creature has a climbing or swimming speed.
+While climbing or swimming, each meter of movement costs <me-distance length="1" override="extra {metric}" />
+(<me-distance length="2" override="extra {metric}" /> in difficult terrain), unless a creature has a climbing or swimming speed.
 At the GM’s option, climbing a slippery vertical surface or one with few handholds requires a successful Strength (Athletics) check.
 Similarly, gaining any distance in rough water might require a successful Strength (Athletics) check.

 #### Jumping <v-chip color="warning" text-color="black" small>change</v-chip>
 Your Strength determines how far you can jump.

 __Long Jump__.
-When you make a long jump, you cover a number of meters up to your Strength score divided by three (rounded up) if you move at least 4 meters on foot immediately before the jump.
+When you make a long jump, you cover a number of <me-distance length="0" /> up to your Strength score <me-distance text-if="metric" override="divided by three (rounded up)" />, if you move at least <me-distance length="10" /> on foot immediately before the jump.
 When you make a standing long jump, you can leap only half that distance.
-Either way, each meter you clear on the jump costs a meter of movement.
+Either way, each <me-distance length="0" /> you clear on the jump costs a <me-distance length="0" /> of movement.

 This rule assumes that the height of your jump doesn't matter, such as a jump across a stream or chasm.
 At your GM's option, you must succeed on a DC 10 Strength (Athletics) check to clear a low obstacle (no taller than a quarter of the jump's distance),